|

 an upper load boundary to decide whether it should update the frequency

-powerd++ has some core differences.
+or not. powerd++ has some core differences.
 It can take more than two samples

 (four by default), this makes it more robust against small spikes in